apache/incubator-kie-docs/README.md

 Kogito is a cloud-native business automation technology for building cloud-ready business applications.
 Kogito includes components that are based on well-known business automation projects in the Knowledge Is Everything (KIE) community, specifically [Drools](https://drools.org), [jBPM](https://jbpm.org), and [OptaPlanner](https://optaplanner.org), to offer dependable, open source solutions for business rules, business processes, and constraint solving.

 This `master-kogito` branch of the `kie-docs` repository contains the source of the Kogito documentation for both KIE community and Red Hat Business Automation enterprise publications.
+The latest version of the Kogito documentation for the KIE community is published at https://docs.jboss.org/kogito/release/latest/html_single/.

 As a Kogito user, developer, or technical writer, you can contribute to Kogito documentation by forking and cloning this repository, updating or adding content, and submitting a pull request for review.

 **NOTE**: The other branches in the `kie-docs` repository contain the source of the Drools, jBPM, and OptaPlanner documentation, which are the basis for [Red Hat Decision Manager](https://access.redhat.com/documentation/en-us/red_hat_decision_manager/) and [Red Hat Process Automation Manager](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/).